Master of Public Affairs

 - Provide students with the skills to critically analyze, evaluate, propose, and facilitate solutions that address the dynamic challenges facing the public, private, and nonprofit sectors.

-There are three options for getting your MPA from Mizzou:
+There are several options for getting your MPA from Mizzou: